 Eunjung Park’s work includes painting, sculpture, and drawing.
 She lives and works in Brooklyn, NY.

 Born in South Korea, Park received her BA from Kookmin University, her MFA from the Maryland Institute College of Art, and attended the Skowhegan School of Painting and Sculpture in the summer of 2017.
-Her personal history and experiences as an immigrant led to her interest in adaptation and change in both biological and cultural spheres.
+Her experiences as an immigrant led to her interest in adaptation and change in both biological and cultural spheres.
 Park explores this topic by layering images from multiple sources, such as human biology and botany.
-She sees painting as a process of both mutation and migration—as she works, the forms appear, combine, transform and displace one another, spread throughout the canvas, disappear, and evolve into entirely new images.
+She sees painting as a process of both mutation and migration—as she works, the forms appear, combine, transform and displace one another, spread throughout the canvas, disappear, and evolve into new images.
 They are in a constant state of flux, reenacting the transformations taking place within her at both cellular and cultural levels.

 ︎ : email@example.com